shehreendheda/katacoda-scenarios/taggingv2/taggingk8s/step1.md

     Once all the pods are running, let's view the infrastructure in Datadog.

-6. In a new browser window/tab, log in to the Datadog account/organization that was created for you by learn.datadoghq.com.
+6. In a new browser window/tab, log in to the <a href="https://app.datadoghq.com/account/login" target="_datadog">Datadog account/organization</a> that was created for you by learn.datadoghq.com.

-    To open the correct Datadog organization, you can click **Login Now** in the “Congrats” email you received after you joined the account/organization.

 7. Navigate to <a href="https://app.datadoghq.com/infrastructure/map" target="_datadog">**Infrastructure** > **Host Maps**</a>.